 Note: We are open and hosting a limited number of campers during Covid-19 emergency.
 All our camp sites are outdoors and spaced at least 100 feet apart.
 Commons areas are closed or are used in staggered and limited occupancy.
-Campers are encouraged to bring a
+Bring all you need including a ca

 READ THIS COMPLETELY....

 Note: We are open and hosting a limited number of campers during Covid-19 emergency.
 All our camp sites are outdoors and spaced at least 100 feet apart.
 Commons areas are closed or are used in staggered and limited occupancy.
-Campers are encouraged to bring all gear needed to stay out at the campsites and enjoy a truly lovely wildflower bloom amidst this crisis.
+Bring all you need including a camp stove.

 Xico, Mehmet, and the people who come here respect the environment.
 We are committed to leaving no physical trace of our activities wherever we gather.
 We clean up after ourselves and endeavor, whenever possible, to leave such places in a better state than when we found them.